heynemann/wight/docs/source/cli-usage.rst

 Deletes a team.

-**WARNING: This operation cannot be undone and all the data (teams, projects and tests) for the given team will be removed from Wight.**
+**WARNING: This operation cannot be undone and all the data (projects and tests) for the given team will be removed from Wight.**

 Example::